Spades Labour Hire - FIELD MANUAL

 We, at Spades, know that to keep growing and help our employers grow along with us, we need to be seen and remembered as a company that provides excellent service.

-As an employee we expect you to treat our clients respectfully, politely and as well as you can.
+👉You will be on a Spades client job construction site.
+As an employee we expect you to treat our clients respectfully, politely, and as well as you can.

 The first measure of how much of a good worker you are is how professional and responsible you can be.

-Regardless of the job, YOU will always be responsible for the quality of YOUR WORK and be held accountable for it.
+Regardless of the job, YOU will always be responsible for the quality of YOUR WORK and attention to detail and be held accountable for it.

-That’s a quick definition of what work ethic means and that is what we expect of you.
+That’s a quick definition of what work ethic and that is what we expect of you.